So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 Interestingly, the Roluos group were the first temples built to last and are made of brick with some carved plaster reliefs.
 The group consists of three temples: Preah Ko, Bakong, and Lolei.
 Many of the later temples in the Angkor group are based on these earlier temples.

-The Roluos group is one of the attractions included in the Angkor ticket, so take this into consideration when buying your pass.
+The Roluos group is included in the Angkor ticket.
+Take this into consideration when buying your pass.

 Preah Ko consists of six beautifully carved towers on a platform.
 It was one of the first major temples of the empire at the early Khmer capital of Hariharalaya.
 Preah Ko was built in the late 9th century as a Hindu temple by King Indravarman I (reigned approx. 877 – 890)